French submarine Surcouf: Armament

-Surcoufs main armament was a unique twin turret of 203 mm (8-inch) guns, the largest caliber ever mounted on a submarine.
-The guns had a range of up to 26,000 meters (16 miles) and could be loaded while surfaced.
+Surcoufs main armament was a unique twin turret of 203 mm (8-inch) guns, a very large caliber for a submarine, exceeded only by HMS M1's 305 mm (12-inch) gun.
+The 8 inch caliber guns were the largest permitted under Article 12 of the Washington Naval Treaty for vessels not to be classed as a capital ship.
+The guns had a range of up to 26000 m and could be fired only while surfaced.
 For close-in defense, she carried two 37 mm anti-aircraft guns and four 13.2 mm machine guns.
-Her torpedo armament included eight 550 mm tubes in the bow and four 400 mm tubes in the stern.
+Her torpedo armament included four 550 mm tubes in the bow and two turrets with a single 550 mm tube and two 400 mm tubes each on the stern.
 Surcouf also carried a Besson MB.411 floatplane in a watertight hangar, launched by catapult for reconnaissance and gunfire spotting.

 Eight 550 mm and four 400 mm reloads were carried.
-The 203 Modèle 1924 guns were in a pressure-tight turret forward of the conning tower.
+The 203 mm Modèle 1924 guns were in a pressure-tight turret forward of the conning tower.
 The guns had a 60-round magazine capacity and were controlled by a director with a 5 m rangefinder, mounted high enough to view an 11 km horizon, and able to fire within three minutes after surfacing.
 Using the boat's periscopes to direct the fire of the main guns, Surcouf could increase the visible range to 16 km; originally an elevating platform was supposed to lift lookouts 15 m high, but this design was abandoned quickly due to the effect of roll.

-The Besson observation plane could be used to direct fire out to the guns' 26 mi maximum range.
+The Besson observation plane could be used to direct fire out to the guns' 15.9 mi maximum range.
 Anti-aircraft cannon and machine guns were mounted on the top of the hangar.

 Surcouf also carried a 4.5 m motorboat, and contained a cargo compartment with fittings to restrain 40 prisoners or lodge 40 passengers.
 The submarine's fuel tanks were very large; having enough fuel for a 10000 nmi range and supplies for 90-day patrols.
 The first commanding officer was Frigate Captain (Capitaine de Frégate, a rank equivalent to Commander) Raymond de Belot.

 The boat encountered several technical challenges: